 Now that CBD has become far more mainstream, there are more ways than ever to be able to ingest it aside from vaping.
 Walk into any CBD store and you will be met with a large number of options, including but not limited to gummies and other snacks and foods, even consumable oil!
 You can also see drinks and cafes and restaurants beginning to serve CBD infused food or drink items from the menu.
 If you prefer making your own food from home, edible CBD oil is also widely available and can be infused into home-baked goods of your choice.
 Edible oil can also be consumed directly.

-Eating CBD infused products or edible oils are a great alternative to vaping for those that cannot vape because of lung or breathing issues, or simply prefer not to vape in general.
+Eating CBD infused edibles and oils are a great alternative to vaping for those that cannot vape because of lung or breathing issues, or simply prefer not to vape in general.
 It is also much easier to regulate your dosing, especially if you use consumable oil, as you can measure out the amount of oil precisely how you want.
 If you want to treat conditions like anxiety or depression, or if you are attempting to find out the ideal dose in general for regular use, then consumables are a fantastic choice.

 Interested in receiving the benefits of CBD but really are not a fan of vaping or eating it?
 CBD topical products might be what you need.
-Products include oils or cream and can be placed directly on the body to receive many of the benefits of CBD.
+Products include salve, oils or cream and can be placed directly on the body to receive many of the benefits of CBD.
 Topicals excel in targeted pain relief, as you can apply the product directly to the area of the body that is experiencing pain, like an IcyHot patch.